Jump to a Section

 A Chance for Parents to Make an Impact

-Home and School is dedicated to assisting the faculty and staff of Saint Thomas More Catholic School through volunteerism and major projects including: Mission Day, grandparents day, open house, teacher-resource committee and grade level parent coordinators.
+Home and School is dedicated to assisting the faculty and staff of Saint Thomas More Catholic School through volunteerism and major projects including: Mission Day, Grandparents Day, Open House, teacher-resource committee and grade level parent coordinators.
+Click here for more information on how to jump in and get involved!

 Home and School Officers